totuni/esp-studio-examplesII/Analytics/analytics_linearregression/README.md

 ## Workflow
 <!-- changed "figure" to "image" since an editor recently told me that the term "figure" is outdated -->
-The following image shows the diagram of the project:
+Here is a diagram of the project:

 ![Diagram of the project](img/diagram.png "Diagram of the project")